Batu Ferringhi

-Batu Ferringhi is a suburb of George Town in Penang, Malaysia.
+Batu Ferringhi is a suburb of George Town in the Malaysian state of Penang.
 Located along the northern coast of Penang Island and about 11 km northwest of the city centre, it is the prime beach destination in Penang among locals and tourists.
 To cater to the influx of tourists, several major high-rise hotels have been established along the 4 km stretch of beaches.

 The beach resorts along Batu Ferringhi also offer various water sport activities, such as parasailing.
 On a clear day, one could get a picturesque view of the Andaman Sea and Mount Jerai, which is located within the neighbouring state of Kedah.
 In addition, Batu Ferringhi is famous for its night market that offers a wide variety of merchandise and street food.

 There had been human activity within Batu Ferringhi as early as 1592, when an Englishman, Sir James Lancaster, arrived and began pillaging other vessels around Penang Island.
 However, for much of its recent history, Batu Ferringhi was a quiet village, until the urbanisation of the area beginning in the 1970s.

-Due to its location along the northern coast of Penang Island, Batu Ferringhi was hard hit by the 2004 Indian Ocean earthquake and tsunami.